go-goyave/goyave/docs_src/src/guide/basics/database.md

 ## Configuration

 Very few code is required to get started with databases.
-There are some [configuration](../configuration.html#configuration-reference) options that you need to change though:
+There are some [configuration](../configuration.html#database-category) options that you need to change though:
-- `dbConnection`
+- `database.connection`
-- `dbHost`
+- `database.host`
-- `dbPort`
+- `database.port`
-- `dbName`
+- `database.name`
-- `dbUsername`
+- `database.username`
-- `dbPassword`
+- `database.password`
-- `dbOptions`
+- `database.options`
-- `dbMaxOpenConnection`
+- `database.maxOpenConnection`
-- `dbMaxIdleConnection`
+- `database.maxIdleConnection`
-- `dbMaxLifetime`
+- `database.maxLifetime`

 ::: tip
-`dbOptions` represents the additional connection options.
+`database.options` represents the additional connection options.
 For example, when using MySQL, you should use the `parseTime=true` option so `time.Time` can be handled correctly.
 Available options differ from one driver to another and can be found in their respective documentation.
 :::

 ### Drivers